Walgama123/pandas-challenge/README.md

 - Syllabus and the talent pool is treated equally among all the schools.
 ## Areas analyzed
 - Key areas analyzed
- -Average Math Score
+  - Average Math Score
- -Average Reading Score
+  - Average Reading Score
- -Percentage of passing Math
+  - Percentage of passing Math
- -Percentage of passing Reading
+  - Percentage of passing Reading
- -Overall percentage of passing both subjects
+  - Overall percentage of passing both subjects

 ## Outputs
       o	District summary is a high-level snapshot of the district's key metrics.